trolund/Functional-Programming-exercises/Week exercies/Week 12/FallExam2016.md

 let valuethree = Node(Node(A "a", Node(A "a", B "b" ) ), A "a")
 ```

-# 2.Declare a function that counts the number of occurrences of A-leaves in a tree.
+##### 2. Declare a function that counts the number of occurrences of A-leaves in a tree.

 ```fsharp
 let countA tree =